Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lectures/lecture-dates.md

 console.log(Number(d));            // Same as d.valueOf()
 ```

 ✅ Check: What method is used when you add a Date to a string?
 What about when you subtract a Date from a number?
+For example: `new Date() - 7`.

+🤖 **AI Prompt:** "Explain type coercion in general, and give specific examples in JS."

 🤖 **AI Prompt:** "Explain how JavaScript decides which method to call when coercing a Date object."